-Gabon coup leader Brice Nguema being sworn in as president
+Gabon coup leader Brice Nguema vows free elections - but no date

-Brice Nguema, the leader of Gabon's military junta, is being sworn in as the nation's interim president.
+The leader of Gabon's military junta has vowed to return power to civilians after "free, transparent" elections.

+However, in a speech after being sworn in as interim president, he did not give any date.

-General Nguema led last Wednesday's coup against Ali Bongo, toppling the president shortly after he was named winner of a disputed election.
+Brice Nguema led last Wednesday's coup against Ali Bongo, toppling the president shortly after he was named winner of a disputed election.

-The general has some popular support - crowds of cheering civilians turned up at his inauguration.
+Crowds of cheering civilians turned up at the inauguration - the coup was welcomed by many eager for change.

-However, there are concerns Gen Nguema's rule will be a continuation of the 55-year Bongo dynasty.
+However, some say Gen Nguema's rule will be a continuation of the 55-year Bongo dynasty.

 Ali Bongo's father, Omar, was in power for 41 years before he died in 2009 and was succeeded by his son.